 Since March 2014, the US, the EU and certain other countries have imposed a series of complex sanctions on Russian and Ukrainian individuals and legal entities.
 These sanctions, which range from complete bans on doing business to restrictions on financing specified entities or providing equipment and technology to sectors of the Russian economy, have had a material impact on trade and investment in Russia, and will continue to affect commercial relations well into the future.
-Notwithstanding extensive press on the subject of sanctions, many commentators/analysts/investors still do not understand how these unique sanctions actually work, and companies remain uncertain as to how to navigate around the sanctions regimes and how to protect themselves from penalties or fines when conducting business.
+Notwithstanding extensive press on the sanctions, many commentators/analysts/investors still do not understand how these unique sanctions actually work, and companies remain uncertain as to how to navigate around the sanctions regimes and how to protect themselves from penalties or fines when conducting business.

 This twelve hour, one credit course, held in four, three-hour sessions, covers the history and legislative basis for sanctions, including the new CAATSA sanctions, the types of sanctions imposed, including import and export controls, case studies involving companies and individuals fined for sanctions violations, how companies can best protect themselves and navigate around sanctions and how sanctions may be lifted in the future.
 We will look mainly at US economic sanctions, but will also cover EU economic sanctions and UN economic sanctions and the measures companies should put in place to ensure they do not run afoul of sanctions.

 Approximate Schedule of Topics:

 - Introduction to the history, purpose and legal structures of international economic sanctions

 - Overview of the organizations that administer sanctions in the US

 - Review the current US sanctions regime including the tension between Congress and the US President on the impositions of sanctions

 - Discuss how sanctions imposed on Russian parties differ from sanctions imposed by the US on Iran, Cuba, North Korea and other sanctioned countries